KatRob8/HMCTS-test/README.md

         PORT="3000"
         REACT_APP_PORT="5173"
         ```
-4. Navigate to backend
+4. Navigate to the backend
     - `cd server`
 5. Install dependencies:
    - `npm install`

 6. Start the backend:
    - `npm run dev`
-7. In a new terminal, navigate to frontend:
+7. In a new terminal, navigate to the frontend:
    - `cd client`
 8. Install dependencies:
    - `npm install`